MisterJames/LemonadeStand/README.md

  - Convert the game to a browser-based application
  - Explore browser, library and cloud technologies
+ - Develop a retro, 8-bit look and feel for the UI
  - Over-engineer the heck out of this because why not
- - Perhaps introduce high scoring systems, some other elements (like choose a neighborhood), or even some kind of multi-player aspect
+ - Perhaps introduce high scoring systems, 5-day weather forecasts, some other elements (like choose a neighborhood), or even some kind of multi-player aspect

 ## Tech Stack